NBA Rumors: Jeremy Lin Could Be Traded To Portland Trail Blazers For 1st-Round Pick, Per ‘Sporting News’

 — Nhawj (@hawj44) January 12, 2019

 However, as Deveney noted, Jeremy Lin isn’t destined to finish the 2018-19 NBA season with the Hawks as the team has long been planning to convert his expiring contract for a future draft asset before the February NBA trade deadline.
-At this point in his NBA career, Lin will surely love to play for a playoff contender than staying on a rebuilding team like the Hawks.
+At this point in his NBA career, Lin will surely love to play for a playoff contender rather than staying on a rebuilding team like the Hawks.

 Jeremy Lin will undeniably be a great addition to the Trail Blazers, giving them a veteran who can immediately address their backcourt issue.
 With his ability to play the point guard and shooting guard positions, Lin could serve as a backup or backcourt partner for either Damian Lillard or C.J.
 McCollum.
 However, the Trail Blazers aren’t the only team that is interested in adding Lin to their roster.